AdobeDocs/audience-manager.it-IT/help/using/features/segments/paused-deleted-segments.md

 ---

-# Segmenti in pausa ed eliminati {#paused-and-deleted-segments}
+# Paused and Deleted Segments {#paused-and-deleted-segments}

-Descrive gli effetti su utenti, dati e destinazioni segmentati quando si mette in pausa o si elimina un segmento attivo utilizzando [!UICONTROL Segment Builder].
+Describes the effects on segmented users, data, and destinations when you pause or delete an active segment using [!UICONTROL Segment Builder].

 ## Accesso ai controlli Pausa ed Elimina

-Passa il cursore sul nome di un segmento nell&#39;elenco dei segmenti per esporre le **[!UICONTROL pause]****[!UICONTROL delete]** icone (nella [!UICONTROL Actions] colonna).
+Hover over a segment name in the segments list to expose the **[!UICONTROL pause]** and **[!UICONTROL delete]** icons (in the [!UICONTROL Actions] column).
 Queste funzioni interessano i segmenti come descritto di seguito.

 ## Funzionalità segmento in pausa